HOW TO SUCCEED WITH YOUR CULTURAL TRANSFORMATION?

 This case tells you the three actions for a successful launch of a cultural transformation

 A regional division had failed with its cultural transformation program.
-Its aim had been to empower its 2,000 employees to make decisions decentrally, rather than by consulting with the formal structures.
+Its aim had been to empower its 2,000 employees to make decisions decentrally.
 The program only had minimal impact, mainly due to unclear communication and a turbulent year for that had created resistance among the employees.

 The regional division decided to relaunch the cultural transformation program.
 This time they needed to get it right!

 - How much resistance could they expect towards the transformation program? – and from where?

 - Who were the informal influencers that could help their peers see the benefits of the cultural transformation?

 Innovisor was asked to provide the answers on both.